awsandy/fargate-demo1/README.md

 https://www.youtube.com/watch?v=P6iY6ovhbfc

-4. Other pre-requesitite steps
+## Other pre-requesitite steps

 Own your own domain or hosted zone on Route53.

-In these example commands below mine is **andy.work** - your need to change this to your own top level domain/zone.
+In these example commands below my domain is **andy.work** - you will need to change this to your own top level domain/zone.

 One time setup - create an AWS certificate in ACM using the fargate cli: